9 Odd Dumb Things I Have Learnt From 121 Rejections!

 I have some stories that I want people to read.
 This may mean putting out the work that has not found a place where it was intended for, or writing specifically for my Substack.

-But I also take this route when I do not have the patience for submissions for a particular story.
-At last, the idea is to show people my work.
+But I also take this route when I do not have the patience for submissions for a particular story, like Jyoti, again, one of the most loved pieces on my Substack.

 These are the practical things that I do so that I don’t spiral down in a web of self-doubt and hatred.
 Otherwise, there is always good food and books for worse days.